Even Unknown Insurance Claims Must Be Timely Raised

 The moral of this story is to remind everyone to read their insurance policies carefully, and to obtain legal counsel as to their obligations under any such policy.
 One never wants to undertake an analysis of their insurance policies after a loss.
 By then it may very well be too late.
 Whenever an event occurs that may trigger insurance coverage, a timely inspection of the covered property should be undertaken to preserve your rights.

-Your Construction Law Firm at Malka & Kravitz, PA is a professional association of Board Certified experts in construction law servicing Florida and specializing as South Florida construction lawyers.
-We are your Broward construction lawyers, Miami-Dade Construction lawyers and Palm Beach Construction lawyers.
+Your Construction Law Firm at Malka & Kravitz, PA is a professional association of Board Certified experts in construction law servicing Florida and specializing as South Florida construction attorneys.
+We are your Broward construction attorneys, Miami-Dade Construction attorneys and Palm Beach Construction attorneys.
 Our Board Certified experts in construction law are exceptionally qualified to assist in all of your business and construction needs, from contract drafting, bid compilation, contract negotiation, dispute resolution, construction defects claims and defenses, lien enforcement and defense claims, bond enforcement and defense claims, mediation, arbitration, trial and appeal.
 Reach out to us today and let Malka & Kravitz, PA become Your Construction Law Firm.™